Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy's Expected Result/Impact: Increase student engagement and positive interactions in all school activities.
+Strategy's Expected Result/Impact: Increase student engagement and positive interactions in all school activities

 Staff Responsible for Monitoring: Counselor